BatadaLab/scID/README.md

 ## Need help?
-If you have any questions about scID it would be helpful for us and the whole community to create a new [issue](https://github.com/BatadaLab/scID/issues).
+To report bugs or ask any questions please use the [GitHub issues tracker](https://github.com/BatadaLab/scID/issues).